alchimya/angular-dynamic-responsive-gridster/README.md

 }
 ```

-- create a new css file and name it as N.css
+- create a new css file and name it as N.css (where N is a number).
 <br/>
 Put here your widget style classess